 GeneCards Summary for DCR Gene

-DCR (Down Syndrome Chromosome Region) is an Uncategorized gene.
+DCR (Down Syndrome Chromosome Region) is a Genetic Locus.
 Diseases associated with DCR include Down Syndrome.